Jairik/Learning/Random-Practice-Exercises/Basic-Chartjs/README.md

 ```

 ## Tasks

 1) Bar Chart -
 Create a bar chart comparing Student A and Student B’s grades in different subjects.

 2) Line Chart -
 Create a line chart showing Student A’s progress in Math over 6 weeks.

 3) Doughnut Chart -
 Create a doughnut chart showing the distribution of Student A’s grades across subjects.

 ## Bundler

-For this exercise, I will be using Vite as the bundler
+For this exercise, I will be using Vite as the bundler.